KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 There are several more standard data types (plus a few non-standard ones), including:
 Type | Notes
 --- | ---
-DATE | dates with no time component (may display as 00:00:00) TIMESTAMP | date and time (accurate to milliseconds) BOOLEAN | TRUE, FALSE or NULL
+DATE | dates with no time component
+TIMESTAMP | date and time (accurate to milliseconds) BOOLEAN | TRUE, FALSE or NULL
 TEXT | variable length text with no length limit (up to max allowed for the RDBMS - about 1Gb in PostgreSQL)